Gender Development Index: Debates surrounding income gaps

 Another area of debate surrounding the GDI is in the area of income gaps.
 The GDI considers income-gaps in terms of actual earned income.
 This has been said to be problematic because often, men may make more money than women, but their income is shared.
 Additionally, the GDI has been criticized because it does not consider the value of care work as well as other work performed in the informal sector (such as cleaning, cooking, housework, and childcare).
 Another criticism of the GDI is that it only takes gender into account as a factor for inequality; it does not, however, consider inequality among class, region or race, which could be very significant.
 Another criticism with the income-gap portion of the GDI is that it is heavily dependent on gross domestic product (GDP) and gross national product (GNP).
 For most countries, the earned-income gap accounts for more than 90% of the gender penalty.

 Suggested alternatives

 As was suggested by Halis Akder in 1994, one alternative to the Gender Development Index (GDI) would be the calculation of a separate male and female Human Development Index (HDI).
 Another suggested alternative is the Gender Gap Measure which could be interpreted directly as a measure of gender inequality, instead of having to be compared to the HDI as the GDI is.
-It would average the female-male gaps in human development and use a gender-gap in labor force participation instead of earned income.
+It would average the female-male gaps in human development and use a gender-gap in labour force participation instead of earned income.
 In the 2010 Human Development Report, another alternative to the GDI, namely, the Gender Inequality Index (GII) was proposed in order to address some of the shortcomings of the GDI.
-This new experimental measure contains three dimensions: Reproductive Health, Empowerment, and Labor Market Participation.
+This new experimental measure contains three dimensions: Reproductive Health, Empowerment, and Labour Market Participation.